ctu-mrs/ctu-mrs.github.io/docs/introduction/how_to_compile.md

 We use [catkin tools](https://catkin-tools.readthedocs.io/en/latest/) to manage our ROS workspaces.
 Make sure you are located within the workspace when issuing the following commands.
-If your workspace is source, you can `cd` to the workspace by:
+If your workspace is sourced, you can `cd` to the workspace by:
 ```bash
 roscd
 ```